-perform significantly worse than other categories.
+returns than income funds.
+The same pattern is as strong, or stronger, in BAR alphas.
+Indeed, the BAR on the portfolio of growth funds is positive, while the BAR on income funds is negative.
+Wald tests (unreported) reject both that the average return for each category is equal to zero and that the average return is equal across categories.
+Comparing each style to the equal-weighted average of the other two reveals that income funds perform significantly worse than other categories.
 Similarly, growth funds perform better.
-These results are consistent with Grinblatt and Titman (1989), (1993) and Daniel et al. (1997), who also find the strongest evidence of stock-selection ability among growth funds, and thus indicate that these earlier patterns from long-horizon studies can be attributed to information-based trading with some confidence.
+These results are consistent with Grinblatt and Titman (1989, 1993) and Daniel et al. (1997), who also find the strongest evidence of stock-selection ability among growth funds, and thus indicate that these earlier patterns from long-horizon studies can be attributed to information-based trading with some confidence.

-Panel C of Table 3 examines returns by fund size quintiles.
-There is a hint that performance around earnings announcements increases with fund size: The smallest quintile does the worst.
+Panel C examines returns by fund size quintiles.
+There is a hint that performance around earnings announcements increases with fund size: the smallest quintile does the worst.
 The finding that small funds make superior trades is opposite to the arguments of Chen, Hong, Huang, and Kubik (2004), who study the long-horizon returns of large and small funds.

 So far, we have seen that funds with high earnings announcement alphas can be identified from past performance (in this respect), style, and size.
 One possibility is that differential performance is associated with, or perhaps facilitated by, higher expenses.
 This is not the case.
 Expense ratios bear little relation to performance.
-We omit a tabular presentation for brevity, but our results are consistent with, for example, Chevalier and Ellison (1999), who also find no positive relationship between raw performance and expenses.
-However, Panel D of Table 3 shows modest evidence that high earnings announcement alphas are associated with high turnover, consistent with the superior performance of short-term institutions found in Yan and Zhang (2009).
+We omit a tabular presentation for brevity, but are results are consistent with, e.g., Chevalier and Ellison (1999), who also find no positive relationship between raw performance and expenses.
+However, Panel D shows modest evidence that high earnings announcement alphas are associated with high turnover, consistent with the superior performance of short-term institutions found in Yan and Zhang (2007).

-Panel E of Table 3 considers the effect of incentive fees.
-By all measures of the earnings announcement alpha, funds with incentive fees perform better.
-The statistical significance of the difference is marginal, but the results generally reinforce the earlier long-horizon results of Elton et al. (2003), tying them more closely to information-based trading.
+Panel E considers the effect of incentive fees.
+By all measures of earnings announcement alpha, funds with incentive fees perform better.
+The statistical significance of the difference is marginal, but the results generally reinforce the earlier long-horizon results of Elton, Gruber, and Blake (2003), tying them more closely to information-based trading.

-In Panel F of Table 3 we examine fund managers' performance before and after the introduction of "Reg FD."
-In October 2000, SEC Regulation Fair Disclosure banned selective disclosure (i.e., the practice of disclosing material information to preferred analysts and other institutional investors before the general public).
-A motivation for Reg FD was the claim that "... those who were privy to the information beforehand were able to make a profit or avoid a loss at the expense of those kept in the dark" (U.S. Securities and Exchange Commission (2000), p.
-2).
+In Panel F we examine fund managers' performance before and after the introduction of "Reg FD."
+In October 2000, SEC Regulation Fair Disclosure banned selective disclosure, i.e. the practice of disclosing material information to preferred analysts and other institutional investors before the general public.
+A motivation for Reg FD was the claim that "... those who were privy to the information beforehand were able to make a profit or avoid a loss at the expense of those kept in the dark" (U.S. Securities and Exchange Commission (2000, p.2)).
 If selective disclosure contributed to fund managers' ability to pick stocks, then we may expect that the returns earned around subsequent earnings announcements will drop in the post-Reg FD era.
 The results based on all holdings in Table 3, however, show no clear evidence of such an effect.